delve/prancing-walrus/README.md

 * log to gcloud. and maybe also a file, but roll it in the code.
 ## After Master
 * replace as many Panics as possible with proper error handling
+* on /refreshassignments add a discord name check and warn on incorrect names.
 * Add backoff-retry logic around accessing the spreadsheet
 * Look into backoff-retry in the discord commands, to recover from discord outages
-* on /refreshassignments add a discord name check and warn on incorrect names.
 * reorganize with https://github.com/FedorLap2006/disgolf/blob/master/examples/modules/main.go
+* find a way to publish logs to walrus wranglers
 * automatic recaching once when someone is missing an assignment (if older than (3?)hours)
 * automatic recaching every 24 hours (if older than (3?)hours)
 * backoff retry on recaching